octavioserrago/veronaApp-OLD-/README.md

 - **Dashboard:** The dashboard provides an overview of key business metrics and activities.

-- **Data Management:** Utilize the application to manage and update customer information, order details, and inventory.
+- **Data Management:** Utilize the application to manage and update customer information, order details, inventory, and now, branch-specific user roles.

 - **Reports:** Generate reports for insights into business performance.